archhaskell/habs/README.md

 Use the [github issue tracker][5] to make sure your request isn't lost.
 Be aware though that each added package adds to the burden of the team, so there is a real risk that your request is denied.
-That risk is reduced if you show an interest in contributing to the project.
+That risk is reduced if you show an interest in contributing to the project, e.g. by providing already built packages together with your request..

 [1]: http://hackage.haskell.org/packages/hackage.html
 [2]: https://github.com/archhaskell/cabal2arch